JoanaBLate/baseone-lang/source/builtin/string/README.md

-All string functions that start with **newString** allocate heap memory.
+All string functions that start with **createString** allocate heap memory.
 All other string functions don't.